 A USDA study of employment opportunities for college graduates in the food, renewable energy and environmental fields for 2010-2015 projects that the agricultural, food and renewable resources sectors will generate an estimated 54,400 annual job openings for individuals with baccalaureate or higher degrees in these fields.
 Between 2010 and 2015, five percent more college graduates with expertise in agricultural and food systems, renewable energy and the environment will be needed than were needed in 2005-10.
 The projected growth in these fields is in line with nationwide trends to increase business and jobs in local and regional food systems, capitalize on climate change opportunities, develop renewable energy and restore and sustain natural resources.

 Combined with a bachelor's degree in a related area, this graduate certificate can help you advance your career.
 You may be able to find jobs as a rangeland management specialist or conservationist in federal or state agencies; a park manager or employee; a ranch owner, manager or employee; a co-op manager or employee; a land owner or steward; an environmental consultant; or an Extension educator or assistant in the Great Plains, etc.

 - One set of unofficial transcripts (plan to also submit official transcripts prior to starting classes).

 - If the student's native language is not English, please show verification of English proficiency (Required TOEFL scores: paper: 550, Internet: 79), if you are not a US citizen and expect to hold an F or J visa.

-After submitting the online application for Graduate Admission, please allow one business day for staff to give the student access to the University of Nebraska-Lincoln's online application system, GAMES.
-Submit the following items via GAMES (required by the Department of Agronomy and Horticulture).
+Submit the following items via the online application system (required by the Department of Agronomy and Horticulture).
 The GRE is not required.

 - Statement of interest and professional goals